GreenMoonMoon/CTracery/notes.md

 `Component {type} [<{status| ...}|>]`

 To declare an instance of a component, first indicate the type of component followed byt the instance name and the desired status.
-The status is mandatory therefore it is good practice to setup default statuses when declaring component types.
+The status is mandatory therefore it is good practice to set up default statuses when declaring component types.

 `{type} {id} {status}`